-Once an application is submitted to the CBIC, the government assesses each application carefully.
-CBIC goes through a strict due diligence process and will decline an application if the applicant makes a false statement or excludes any relevant information in the application.
+Once a citizenship application is submitted to the Grenada CBIC, the Grenada government assesses each application carefully.
+CBIC goes through a strict due diligence process and will decline an application if the applicant makes a false statement or excludes any relevant information in the citizenship application.

-Application approval usually takes between 60-90 days.
-When the application is approved, the qualifying investment must be made and proof of the respective investment must be supplied.
+Citizenship application approval usually takes between 60-90 days.
+When the citizenship application is approved, the qualifying investment in Grenada must be made and proof of the respective investment must be supplied.

-Following the investment, citizenship documents are issued and a Grenadian passport can be procured.
+Following the investment, citizenship documents are issued and a Grenada passport can be procured.

 Who can submit the application for Grenada citizenship by investment?

-Get in touch with our specialists at Global Citizen Solutions for more information on how we can support you throughout your application.
+Get in touch with our specialists at Global Citizen Solutions for more information on how we can support you throughout your Grenada Citizenship by Investment application.